Explore the economic record of presidents, starting with Harry S Truman.

 Probably the most important data shown in this visualization is all employees working at nonfarm jobs, seasonally adjusted.
 Data is shown in thousands of jobs.
 Nonfarm jobs is the statistic most commonly used when measuring the growth or contraction of employment.

-In addition to nonfarm jobs, I include private sector jobs and government jobs.
+In addition to nonfarm jobs, I also illustrate private sector jobs and government jobs.

 The civilian noninstitutional population, in this visualization, consists of persons age 16 and over, and does not include those in institutions (for example, a correctional institution, a residential nursing home, or a mental health care facility) and those on active duty in the Armed Forces.